Get to grip with the important bits

 Your personal daily fee is the level of ‘discount’ we apply to the total value of your invoice, worked out on a daily basis.
 This ‘discount’ represents the fee you agree pay to us for buying the total debt owed to you under the invoice.
 This is worked out according to the circumstances of you and your business.

-The payment date (or “settlement date” as we call it) is the date you agree to pay us the full invoice amount.
-The settlement date can be up to 15 days after the invoice due date you have agreed with your customer.
-We’ll collect the full invoice amount by Direct Debit.
+The payment date (or “settlement date”) is the date you agree to pay us the full invoice amount.
+The settlement date can be up to 15 days after the invoice payment term due date you have agreed with your customer.
+We’ll collect the full invoice amount on the agreed date by Direct Debit.

 How do you determine how long a settlement date can be?

-You can select up to 15 days after the invoice due date.
+You can select up to 15 days after the payment term stated on your invoice.
+We offer this flexibility in case, for example, you need some time to ensure your customer has paid you or you need to move funds to the account from which we will take payment.
 We can buy invoices that are due between a minimum of 10 days and a maximum of 90 days.

-The settlement date you choose must be linked to the invoice you are selling to us.
-For example, if your invoice is due in 60 days, you can agree a settlement date that is between 10 and 75 days from the invoice due date.
+The settlement date you choose must be linked to the invoice you would like to sell to us.
+For example, if your invoice is due in 60 days, you can agree a settlement date that is between 10 and 75 days.
 The invoice due date you have agreed with your customer must not have expired.

 How do I select the settlement date?